Climb without belayer partner

 Typically when climbing, it is essential to have a belayer.
-Provided that he does not make a mistake, the climber’s fall will be stopped by the rope after one or two meters.
-Since the climber also takes care for his own self-interest, the occasions when anything happens are few and far between.
-Securing is fairly boring - and expensive if professional climbers are carrying out corrosion protection work, maintaining telecommunication masts, constructing overhead cable systems or working on crane booms.
+Provided that he does not make a mistake, the climber’s fall will be arrested by the rope after one or two meters.
+Since the climber mostly takes care for his own self-interest, the occasions when this happens are few and far between.
+However, the belayer must always be vigilant when professional climbers are carrying out corrosion protection work, maintaining telecommunication masts, constructing overhead cable systems or working on crane booms.
 Anyhow, it was until recently.
-Because now a fledgling company from Munich has brought the world’s first automatic belayer onto the global market.
+Now, a leading manufacturer of fall protection has brought the first automatic belayer onto the global market.
 The specialists have worked closely with a young Munich based company.
 With the aid of the fallback system the climber can safely climb without a second person.
-Motors from FAULHABER provide a secure grip and a taut rope.
+Here, two powerful DC-Micromotors play a key role.

-The history of the electronic climbing partner (Electronic Partner for Individual Climbing, EPIC) began seven years ago at the University of Regensburg.
+The story of the electronic belay partner EPIC (Electronic Partner for Individual Climbing) began seven years ago at the University of Regensburg.
 Florian Widmesser, engineering student and enthusiastic climber, developed the concept of automatic securing as part of his thesis.
 Even at this stage, the drive specialist FAULHABER (cf. company box) was assisting the inventor with motor expertise.
-He established Auroco GmbH with business studies graduate Jan Lohse in 2011.
+Widmesser founded Auroco GmbH together with business studies graduate Jan Lohse in 2011.
 With the idea to bring fully-automatic rope protection for industry and leisure climbing onto the market, both founders approached Skylotec.
 The company from Neuwied is among the leading manufacturers of personal protective equipment for fall and fallback systems in the area of sport and industry.
-A year later, the first prototype emerged in 2012, and the reliability of the newly-developed securing technology was confirmed with DEKRA certification in 2014.
-Widmesser produced the first series production order batch of one hundred units single-handedly.
+A year later, the first prototype emerged and the reliability of the newly-developed securing technology was confirmed with DEKRA certification in 2014.
 The company has now undergone significant growth due to crowd funding and an outstanding reaction to the product.
 Use of the devices in practice and sales for different application areas are currently on Skylotec's priority list.

-The second motor is responsible for braking and blocks the rope, for example, if the climber wants to take a break and has issued an appropriate command.
-When abseiling, the brake automatically unwinds the rope from the roller at a defined speed, and the climber can “hang out” in a relaxed way.
+When abseiling, the brake automatically unwinds the rope from the pulley at a defined speed, and the climber can abseil easily.
 However, the brake motor is also responsible for securing.
-A triple-axis acceleration sensor is installed in the radio module.
-In the event of a fall, this transmits an emergency signal to the securing device within 30 milliseconds, which then operates the brake.
+In the event of a fall, a sensor transmits an emergency signal to the securing device within 30 milliseconds, which then operates the brake.

 Perfect function of the drive components is a matter of life or death as far as the automatic safety partner is concerned.
 The DEKRA certification proves that the drives also work under the harsh conditions that are usually the case when climbing.
 Neither strong vibrations nor extreme temperatures adversely affect function.
 The device is certified for industrial use in accordance with EN 341 as an abseiling device for use in combination with PPE to prevent falling.
-With SKYLOTEC and using the already existing manufacturer’s sales network, both founders have now started to conquer the market.
+With SKYLOTEC and using the already existing manufacturer’s sales network, both founders have now begun to conquer the market.
 The first interested parties did not come from the usual sports climber customer group, but from the industry.
 There are more than 300,000 electricity pylons in Germany alone, which have to undergo regular maintenance.
-There are also increasing numbers of systems that are difficult to access such as wind turbines, high-bay warehouses and crane booms.
+There are also increasing numbers of systems that are difficult to access such as crane booms.
 The companies can significantly reduce their costs for the prescribed securing with EPIC.
 Because the person who was previously almost solely responsible for securing their climbing partner can now also carry out work within ear shot.
 This increases efficiency.
-Climbing halls and high rope courses are other potential customers, and the company is working hard on optimising the device for sports climbing.
-The company says that there will soon also be a Smartphone app which will record and analyse the kilometres climbed, speed, elevation in metres, energy consumption, fall height, number of falls and also load values.
+Climbing halls and high rope courses also are potential customers, and the company is working hard on developing the device for sports climbing.
+Furthermore, work is being done on a Smartphone app which will record and analyse the kilometres climbed, speed, elevation in metres, energy consumption, fall height, number of falls and also load values.
 Jan Lohse is convinced: “Our device will radically change the face of both sports climbing and professional climbing.”
 The small DC-motors, which control the rope, contribute to this significantly.